domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Never boast -- you will eat your words.

 Short version: If anything in life is easy, you're doing it wrong.
 Long version: If anything in life is easy, you are either doing it sub-optimally or you have already learned how to do it optimally.

+Strive for utter excellence.
+Whether you achieve it or not does not matter.